Frequently Asked Questions

 Q: How do I qualify for the World Championships?

 A: By earning NBHA points at sanctioned shows throughout the competition year.
 The exact number of World Championship qualifiers will be determined by the outcome of competition in each competition district.
+Members may also qualify for the NBHA World Championship Show by winning an NBHA Wild Card Certificate at an NBHA event, or purchasing and transferring a Wild Card Certificate from another member.
+International competitors who wish to enter a NBHA World Championship must be a member of an affiliated international NBHA club and be in good standing with that club.

 Q: Where will I compete?